FACTS: Defamation action by art dealer against Sunday Telegraph

 Our client serviced Nationwide a concerns notice alleging these imputations were defamatory.
 Subsequently, Nationwide sent Mr Vass the first offer of amends agreeing to not republish the imputations remaining “open to be accepted until the commencement of the trial, unless withdrawn in writing.”

-Before trial commenced for the proceedings, our client wrote to Nationwide accepting its second offer of amends (‘the renewed offer’).
+Before trial commenced for the proceedings, our client wrote to Nationwide accepting its second offer of amends (‘the renewed offer’) in an attempt to resolve proceedings without hearing.
 In response, Nationwide argued that our client rejected the first offer of amends by offering the second offer of compromise and was therefore no longer open for acceptance.
 The defendant argued that our client’s second offer of compromise was, erroneously in fact, a counter offer nullifying the second offer of amends.

 The Court of Appeal dismissed the appeal brought forth by Nationwide News Pty Ltd (‘Nationwide’) against our client.
 This appeal was based on Nationwide’s claim that our client had automatically accepted an offer of amends and settled defamation proceedings, by arguably accepting an ‘offer of amends’ made by Nationwide pursuant to Pt 3, Div 1 of the Defamation Act 2005 (NSW).